What Is Stem Cell Therapy for Knee Arthritis?

 What Is Stem cell therapy for Knee Arthritis?

-Stem Cell Therapy for Knee Arthritis is a regenerative medical approach that uses mesenchymal stem cells to support cartilage health, modulate inflammation, and assist the body's natural repair processes inside the knee joint.
+Stem Cell Therapy for Knee Arthritis is a regenerative medical approach that uses mesenchymal stem cells to support cartilage health, modulate inflammation. help the body's natural repair processes inside the knee joint.

-Unlike pain medication, it targets the biological factors that contribute to joint wear, including cartilage breakdown and chronic inflammation.
+Unlike pain medication, it targets the biological factors that help joint wear, including cartilage breakdown and chronic inflammation.

-• The cells are typically delivered through intra-articular injection or intravenous infusion as part of a personalized protocol.
+• The cells are usually delivered through intra-articular injection or intravenous infusion as part of a personalized protocol.

 • The goal is not to replace the joint, but to support its function and comfort over time.